Easy Deployment for Cisco Secure Firewall Threat Defense Using Security Cloud Control

 At the

-.
-Here is an example of the output from a 1010 series device.
-Your device's model number will be listed in the Serial Number (SN) field:firepower# show chassis detail Chassis: Chassis: 1 Overall Status: Operable Oper qualifier: N/A Operability: Operable Product Name: Cisco Firepower 1010 Security Appliance PID: FPR-1010 VID: V01 Vendor: Cisco Systems, Inc Serial (SN): JMX2405X0R9 HW Revision: 0.6 PCB Serial Number: JAD24040S6L Power State: Ok Thermal Status: Ok Boot Status: OK Current Task: firepower#
+firepower#prompt, entershow chassis detail.
+Here is an example of the output from a 1010.
+Look for the Serial Number (SN) field:firepower# show chassis detail Chassis: Chassis: 1 Overall Status: Operable Oper qualifier: N/A Operability: Operable Product Name: Cisco Firepower 1010 Security Appliance PID: FPR-1010 VID: V01 Vendor: Cisco Systems, Inc Serial (SN): JMX2405X0R9 HW Revision: 0.6 PCB Serial Number: JAD24040S6L Power State: Ok Thermal Status: Ok Boot Status: OK Current Task: firepower#The output shows two serial numbers.
+You should provide the Serial (SN) field to your IT department to complete the onboarding process.
+We don't recommend using the PCB serial number, although it may work.
+It's preferable to be consistent in using one type of serial number.

 Procedure